 Now that we’ve set a common ground and clarified the basics let’s take a deeper look at the recommended dividend investing strategy.

 The recommended dividend investing strategy requires the investor to identify the best investment opportunities by reviewing select well-financed companies.

 According to AAII Dividend Investing, the following are some of the characteristics to look out for when selecting companies to invest in:

-Once you settle for the type or nature of companies to invest in, you should consider the following strategies in dividend investing:
+Once you’ve decided on the sort or nature of the company to invest in, you should evaluate the dividend investment options listed below: